saturnine1/mume/README.md

 the jscript part goes into /jmc/settings/commonlib.scr

-if you dont have this file, create a text document, paste everything there and rename file to commonlib.scr, make sure the file ending isnt .txt like this:
+if you dont have this file, create a text document, paste all code there with notepad or similar and rename file to commonlib.scr, make sure the file ending isnt .txt like this:
 >control panel-> folder options -> view -> uncheck "hide extensiosn for known file types"